CITIES-Dashboard/citiesdashboard.com/readme.md

 ### 2.3.3.
 Chart level
 - **`"title"`**: the title of the chart, not to be confused with the title of the dataset above
 - **`"subtitle"`**: the subtitle of the chart

-Google Sheets parameters:
 - **`"gid"`\***: the *numeric id* of the Google Sheets database for the sheet containing the raw data (https://docs.google.com/spreadsheets/d/[sheetID]/edit#gid=[gid])
-- **`"chartType"`\***: the type of the chart, for example: `"ColumnChart"`, `"LineChart"` ...
-In addition to all the charts supported by [React-Google-Chart](https://www.react-google-charts.com/examples), it can also be `"HeatMap"`.
-This is a custom-built chart by embedding a color-formatted sheet from Google Sheets for embedding; where `"HeatMap"` is used, **`"publishedSheetId"`** property must also be used. --> @Ritin: fix this. remove react-google-chart reference.
-HeatMap was changed to GoogleSheetEmbedVisualization. mention which one belongs to nivochart as well. the rest are google charts.
+- **`"chartType"`\***: the type of the chart, for example: `"ColumnChart"`, `"LineChart"`, etc. The application currently supports all visualizations from [Google Charts](https://developers.google.com/chart/interactive/docs/gallery).
+However, [Nivo Charts](https://nivo.rocks/components/) is used for the `Calendar` chart due to its vastly better performance. `HeatMap` is another visualization imported from Nivo Charts since it is not natively supported by Google Charts.
+Some visualizations, such as the last two charts in the [Athletics Facilities Check-In](https://citiesdashboard.com/project/athletic-facilities-check-in) page utilize the `GoogleSheetEmbedVisualization`.
+This is a custom-built chart by embedding a color-formatted sheet from Google Sheets for embedding.
+While using `GoogleSheetEmbedVisualization`, the **`"publishedSheetId"`** property must also be used.
 - **`"headers"`**: the row number of the header in the Google Sheets database
 - **`"query"`**: to query the Google Sheets database and receive a  narrowed-down result of the fetched sheet.
+It utilizes the Google Visualization API Query Language.
 It works in a similar way compared to a database query language (MongoDB for example), see full [documentation](https://developers.google.com/chart/interactive/docs/querylanguage).
 - **`"columns"`**: an array of items to specify which column of the fetched Google Sheets database to visualize (after being queried on).
 If it is omitted, then all the non-empty columns in the Google Sheets will be visualized.
 Else, it can be used to narrow down the visualized columns or assign special roles to the columns.
 Each column item can either be:
   - *An integer:* used for a normal data column.
 It should be the index of the column.
 For example:
     - By default if no query is used, the columns A, B, C... in a Google Sheets correspond to indexes 0, 1, 2...